London County Council: Housing reform

 One of the LCC's most important roles during the late 19th and early 20th century, was in the management of the expanding city and the re-development of its growing slums.
 In the Victorian era, new housing had been intentionally urban and large-scale tenement buildings dominated.
 Beginning in the 1930s, the LCC incentivised an increase in more suburban housing styles.
 A less-dense style of development, focusing on single family homes, was popular among London housing developers because it was believed that this would satisfy the working classes and provide insurance, "against Bolshevism," to quote one parliamentary secretary.
 The LCC set the standard for new construction at 12 houses per acre of land at a time when some London areas had as many as 80 housing units per acre.
-The passage of the Housing of the Working Classes Act in 1885 gave the LCC the power to compel the sale of land for housing development, a power that was vital to the systematic rehousing that began under the council's early Progressive leadership.
+The passage of the Housing of the Working Classes Act in 1885 gave the LCC the power to compel the sale of land for housing development, a power that was vital to the systematic rehousing that began under the council's early Progressive Party leadership.

 The Totterdown Fields development at Tooting was the first large suburban-style development to be built under LCC authority, in 1903, and was quickly followed by developments at Roehampton, Bellingham, and Becontree.
 By 1938, 76,877 units of housing had been built under the auspices of the LCC in the city and its periphery, an astonishing number given the previous pace of development.
 Many of these new housing developments were genuinely working-class, though the poorest could rarely afford even subsidised rents.
 They relied on an expanding London Underground network that ferried workers en masse to places of employment in central London.
 These housing developments were broadly successful, and they resisted the slummification that blighted so many Victorian tenement developments.
 The success of these commuter developments constructed by the LCC in the periphery of the city is, "one of the more remarkable achievements in London government, and contributed much to the marked improvement of conditions between the wars for the capital's working classes."

 The LCC also built overspill estates outside London (some after World War II) including Debden in Essex, Merstham and Sheerwater in Surrey, and Edenbridge in Kent.

-Street re-naming
+Street renaming

 The MBW, and the LCC undertook between 1857 and 1945 to standardise and clarify street names across London.
-Many streets in different areas of the city had similar or identical names, and the rise of the car as a primary mode of transportation in the city made these names unworkable.
+Many streets in different areas of the city had similar or identical names, and the rise of the car as a primary mode of transportation in the city sometimes made the duplication of names challenging.
 In an extreme case, there were over 60 streets called "Cross Street" spread across London when the LCC began its process of systematic renaming.
 These were given names from an approved list that was maintained by the LCC, containing only "suitably English" names.
 If street names were deemed un-English, they were also slated for change; Zulu Crescent in Battersea, for instance, became Rowena Crescent in 1912.